Disappearance of Don Lewis: Investigation

-Lewis disappeared on August 18, 1997, after leaving his home to make an early-morning delivery around 6:00 a.m.
+Lewis disappeared on August 18, 1997, after leaving his home and making an early-morning delivery around 6:00 a.m.
 On August 20, his white 1989 Dodge Ram Van was found at the Pilot Country Airport in Spring Hill, Florida, 40 mile away from the sanctuary.
 At the time of his disappearance, Lewis owned several planes and was known to sometimes fly them even though his private pilot license was suspended.
-The keys to the van were found on the floorboard and the van had been parked for a couple of days.
-No evidence was found within the truck.
+The airport manager said the van had not been moved for a couple of days, and sheriff's deputies found its keys in the floorboard but found no other evidence inside.

 The Hillsborough County Sheriff's Office "found no sign of foul play" at the Tampa sanctuary and visited the Costa Rican town of Bagaces, where Lewis owned a 200 acre park, as part of their investigation.
 The investigation in Costa Rica lasted five days.
 In Costa Rica, investigators found indications that Lewis engaged in extramarital affairs and questionable business practices.
 They also found that two of Lewis's ocelots had recently been shipped out, but their whereabouts were unknown.
 None of Lewis's credit cards have been used since his disappearance.

 Lewis left behind holdings estimated at more than US$5 million, leading to a legal dispute between Baskin and Lewis's children.
 Lewis was declared legally dead in 2002.
 Most of his estate was left to Baskin.
 In 2004, Baskin refused to take a polygraph related to the investigation, as advised by her attorney.
 Lewis's children have volunteered to take polygraphs.
 By 2005, authorities leaned away from the theory that Lewis disappeared on his own.
 No one has ever been arrested or charged with a crime in relation to the case.

+Lewis's longtime business manager says that Baskin accused her of involvement in the disappearance because she had recently transferred some of Lewis's property to her own name and obtained a life insurance policy for Lewis naming herself as a beneficiary.
+In a statement to The Tampa Bay Times, the manager said that she had done so under Lewis's specific instructions, that the insurance policy had several additional beneficiaries, and that she had also helped him transfer property to others.

 In March 2020, using the popularity of the Netflix documentary series Tiger King, Hillsborough County Sheriff Chad Chronister appealed to the public for legitimate leads or evidence for the case.
 In the following week, the Sheriff's Office received about six tips a day related to Lewis's disappearance but "none credible".
 Chronister expressed his belief that a former employee of Wildlife on Easy Street that had a sour relationship with either Lewis or Baskin will step forward with evidence.
 Chronister reiterated that his department does not "have any type of evidence, not one piece, that suggests that [Lewis] was killed" or that a crime was even committed.
 He also stated his opinion that Tiger King was spun for entertainment.